Jayden-Cho/Study-note/Data Structure and Analysis/KOOC Unit 01.md

 Tuple and List are almost alike.

-- Only different in changing values.
+- Only different in <u>changing values</u>.
 Tuple does not allow value changes.

 ~~~python
 tplTest = (1, 2, 3)